 More Peanut Butter Recipes

 Many of us cannot resist a dessert made with peanut butter.
-Here's a rundown of a few more peanut butter recipes to try!
+Here are a few more peanut butter recipes to try!

 - Chocolate peanut butter cups